Novaissance/Novaissance/README.md

 - Extensible signal generation system for trading strategies
 - Advanced pattern matching using machine learning

-Explore the project in its [repository](https://github.com/Novaissance/Astro-crypto-analyzer).
+Explore the project in its [repository] On Progress 🛠️.

 ### CelestialSignals - Trading Signal Generation Framework